Superjisan/Superjisan.com/README.txt

+This is an adapted version of the Miniport 2.5 template for my website: Superjisan.com.

+CREDITS:

 Miniport 2.5 by HTML5 UP
 html5up.net | @n33co
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)